vlorman/DA-causal-inference/main.md

 We recall that our estimates are not the entirety of Krasner’s DAO’s effect on charges.
-For instance, a decision early in Krasner’s tenure to drop all marijuana possession charges may well have had an effect on PPD policy on whether to make arrests in cases of marijuana possession.
+For instance, a decision early in Krasner’s tenure to drop all marijuana possession charges may have had an effect on Philadelphia Police Department policy on whether to make arrests in cases of marijuana possession.
 Thus, by its effect on arrests, Krasner’s DAO may have had an additional effect on the reduction in charges for drug offenses.
 However, any such effect is not included in our estimate–the above estimates only apply to what effect Krasner’s office had in charging the arrests they were given as compared to Williams’ DAO.

 Our assumption that there was only one form of the treatment is almost certainly not entirely accurate: changes to charging policy through